virgesmith/neworder/docs/tips.md

 Although obvious to many users, in order to promote reusability, it is recommended to separate out functionality into separate logical units, for example:

 - model execution - defining the parameters of the model and running it
-- model definition - the actual model
+- model definition - the actual model implementation
 - model data - loading and preprocessing of input data
-- result visualisation
+- result postprocessing and visualisation

 This allows for